square/workflow/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-Please select atleast one
+Please select at least one

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] API change this is not Backward compatible (fix or feature that would cause existing functionality to not work as expected or change the API contract)
 - [ ] This change requires a documentation update

-## Testing
+## Testing Checklist
 How was this change tested?

+- [ ] Unit Tests
+- [ ] UI Tests
+- [ ] Snapshot Tests (iOS only)

 ## Documentation